maximemoreillon/k8s-oidc-m2m-token-fetcher/README.md

 # K8s OIDC M2M token fetcher

-A K8s cronjob to fetch an M2M from an Oauth2 provider and store it as a secret.
+A K8s cronjob to fetch an M2M token from an OIDC provider and store it as a secret.

 ## Environment variables